LijinLiu-G/GolangYoung/README.md

 "# GolangYoung"
-Hi there :raised_hand:
+--Hi there :raised_hand:
-Here are some ideas to get you started:
+--Here are some ideas to get you started:

-  :earth_asia: I’m currently studying on HNNU
+  :earth_asia: I’m currently studying on UoA

   :snake: I’m currently learning Golang Python